mathiasrichter/shapiro/README.md

 Start out with providing a toolset from developers for developers for formulating such models and using them in source code, gradually extending towards tools, editors, UIs, transformations making this modelling approach accessible to non-technnical actors like business analysts, domain data owners, etc.

 ## What is Shapiro
-Shapiro in it's essence should eventually grow into an API for JSON-LD schema repositories to support the above approach.
+Shapiro in its essence should eventually grow into an API for JSON-LD schema repositories to support the above approach.
 In my mind, such a schema repository should offer the following capabilities:

 - **Serve up JSON-LD schemas**: acting as the target for all URI/IRI contained in schemas representing models for a specific domain (e.g. an organization wanting to put all of their proprietary schemas in one place).
 - **Search, browse and visualize schemas**: support navigating the ontologies & the knowledge graph arising from the set of JSON-LD schemas stored in the repository.
 - **Add, remove and change schemas**: support creating new schemas and changing existing schemas, thereby amending the ontology & the knowledge graph.